 Calling fear of abandonment a disorder is disempowering -- and makes things worse.

-Its hard to unlearn and relearn when what you are learning about makes you think you have a disorder, that something is wrong with you.
+Its hard to learn when it makes you tense and worried, makes you think you have a disorder, that something is wrong with you.

 How you see yourself is HUGELY important.
 Choose one: